Isle of Man bus drivers have voted to take industrial action in a dispute over pay and conditions.

 The dispute centres on pay and proposed reductions in established allowances.

-Unite said dates for industrial action will be confirmed if negotiations fail to resolve matters.
+Unite said it will now move into the statutory notification phase and dates for industrial action will be confirmed if negotiations fail to produce an acceptable settlement.

 In a statement, the DoI said: ‘Bus Vannin is aware that industrial action is being considered by some members of staff.